 - There is a 74% risk increase compared to non-midline

-- Wound infection
+- Post-operative wound infection

-- This increases incisional hernia risk by 68%.
+- This increases incisional hernia risk by 70%

 - Advancing age

-The characteristic clinical feature of an incisional hernia is a non-pulsatile, reducible, soft and non-tender swelling at or near the site of a previous surgical wound.
+The characteristic clinical feature of an incisional hernia is a reducible, soft and non-tender swelling at or near the site of a previous surgical wound.
 If the hernia is incarcerated, it can become painful, tender, and erythematous.

 In most cases of incisional hernia, the diagnosis is made on a clinical basis.
 However, often radiological imaging can be used to confirm the diagnosis, most commonly CT imaging* (Fig. 2).

 *CT imaging can not only confirm the diagnosis, but in large incisional hernia can help plan operative management